A distinguished career

 During and post-war he remained on the Board of Examiners as the Chairman and was on the Victorian General Council until his death on 28 February 1942.

-The above information was put together as part of the CPA Australia archives, ensuring we remember and document the history of our organisation and our Members.
+The above information was put together as part of our archival project, ensuring we remember and document the history of our organisation and members.